CivicTechYYC/Blockchain-Donation-Guide/README.md

 That said, the most common use of Ethereum smart contracts has been to create other types of tokens.
 There are thousands of them, and can be used as currency, Security Tokens, Utility Tokens, and Non-fungible Tokens as mentioned above.

 Many companies have issued and sold Ethereum-based tokens as a means to raise money, not as shares per se, but on the promise of being able to use those tokens to purchase services from that company in the future, or to sell them to others who wish to do the same, presumably for a profit.
 This practice is colloquially known as an 'Initial Coin Offering' or ICO.
-Many of these ICOs have gone on to launch successful ventures and many others have been outright scams.[^4]
+Many of these ICOs have gone on to launch successful ventures and many others have been colossal scams.[^4]

 #### EOS/Ripple/TRON/IOTA